 What is Fear in the Bible?

-They wanted Moses to be their “go-between.”
 The voice and presence of God brought fear into their hearts.
 They were well aware they had fallen short and feared His reaction.

 “Moses said to the people, ‘Do not be afraid.
 God has come to test you, so that the fear of God will be with you to keep you from sinning.’”
 V20.

-The “fear of God” in the latter part of the verse, however, was a completely different meaning.
+The “fear of God” in the latter part of the verse, however, has a completely different meaning.
 It meant reverence and honor, which Moses hoped would lead the Israelites to respect and obey God.

 Spirit of Fear in the Bible